Birtle, Manitoba

 Birtle is an unincorporated urban community in the Prairie View Municipality within the Canadian province of Manitoba that held town status prior to 1 January 2015.
 It is located at the junction of Highways 83 and 42.

 History

-Brittle was incorporated in 1884.
+Birtle was incorporated in 1884.
 In 1891, Birtle had a population of 338.

 The community lies in the Birdtail River valley.
 It features a spacious community park developed in the early years of the community with additions through the years to bring it to the current time where the original golf course designed to take advantage of the valley contours now enjoys the modern amenities and the tennis courts still located in the original location now feature modern plexipave surfaces and are some of the best in western Manitoba.